June 26, 2017

 Ready-made mouthguards are inexpensive and can be easily found in sporting goods stores.
 But while they provide some amount of protection, they aren’t customized.
 As a result, they can fit awkwardly and make breathing and speaking difficult.

 Mouth-Formed Mouthguard provide more customized results.
 Also known as boil-and-bite mouthguards, this type conforms to your smile after being softened in hot water.
 But some feel that mouth-formed mouthguards have a bad taste.
 They can also lose their flexibility over time.

-The best type of athletic mouthguard is one that’s been custom-made just for you at Genesis Dental.
+The best type of athletic mouthguard is one that’s been custom-made just for you at Genesis Dental in Utah and Kansas.
 With a custom-made mouthguard, you can play with more confidence and without worrying about your smile.

 If you’re interested in a mouthguard, custom-made or otherwise, schedule an appointment at Genesis Dental!
 We do it all, from general cleanings to orthodontics.
 We’ve got locations all throughout Utah and offer appointment times in the evening and on weekends.

 Our Sister Practices

 We’re committed to helping as many people as possible get access to quality dental and orthodotnic care.
 That’s why we’ve grown our Genesis Dental family and have dental offices throughout Northern Utah and even one in Kansas.
 We also have several other sister practices: